-The number theory [1] is the fundamental branch of mathematics where the theory of prime numbers, besides its beauty, finds important cryptographic applications [2].
-It is established that the methods of the Random Matrix theory and quantum chaos find their useful applications for the understanding of properties of prime numbers and the Riemann zeros [3, 4, 5].
+Number theory [1] is the fundamental branch of mathematics where the theory of prime numbers, besides its beauty, finds important cryptographic applications [2].
+It is established that the methods of random matrix theory and quantum chaos find their useful applications for the understanding of properties of prime numbers and the Riemann zeros [3-5].

-In this work we propose another matrix approach to the number theory based on the Markov chains [6] and the Google matrix [7].
-The later finds important applications for the information retrieval and Google search engine of the World Wide Web (WWW) [8].
+In this work, we propose another matrix approach to number theory based on the Markov chains [6] and the Google matrix [7].
+The latter finds important applications for the information retrieval and Google search engine of the World Wide Web (WWW) [8].
 The right eigenvector of the Google matrix with the largest eigenvalue is known as the PageRank vector.
-The elements of this vector are nonnegative and have the meaning of probability to find a random surfer on the network nodes.
-The PageRank algorithm ranks all websites in a decreasing order of components of the PageRank vector (see e.g. detailed description at [8]).
+The elements of this vector are non-negative and have the meaning of probability of finding a random surfer on the network nodes.
+The PageRank algorithm ranks all websites in decreasing order of components of the PageRank vector (see e.g. detailed description in [8]).
 Here, we propose a natural way to construct the Google matrix of positive integers using their division properties.
 We study the statistical properties of the PageRank vector of this matrix and discuss the properties of a new order of integers given by this ranking.
 The properties of the eigenvalues and eigenvectors are also discussed.